 An inhaler is a device holding a medicine that you take by breathing in (inhaling).
 Inhalers are the main treatment for asthma.
 There are many different types of inhaler, which can be confusing.
-This leaflet gives information on the medicines inside inhalers, the types of inhaler device, and some general information about inhalers.
+This leaflet gives information on the medicines inside inhalers, and the types of inhaler device, and some general information about inhalers.
 This leaflet is about inhalers for asthma.

 The medicines inside inhalers